lemalcs/DTSXReader/README.md

 **How to get more about content of a DTSX?**

-To retrieve more information such as data flow tasks, creator name, script tasks; you can open the DTSX file with a text editor and read the inner XML in order to write a query that fits your needs, the queries listed above can give guidelines of how to write them.
+To retrieve more information such as data flow tasks, creator name, script tasks; you can open the DTSX file with a text editor and read the inner XML in order to write a query that fits your needs, the queries listed above can give you guidelines of how to write them.